Kubernetes containers: A comprehensive runtime comparison

-Learn why runtimes are a key component of container management and how they make it easier to execute and deploy containers.
+Discover why runtimes are critical to container management and how they facilitate executing and deploying containers.

-In this post I will examine the terminology and tooling around container runtimes.
-By the end, you’ll have a better idea of what a container runtime is, how the container landscape has evolved over time, and how we got to where we are today.
+This article examines container runtime terminology and tools.
+By the end, you'll better understand container runtime, how the container landscape has evolved and how we got to where we are today.

 What is a container runtime?